benhg/kermit/README.md

 ```
 When you are done sampling, do a ctrl-C. You should see output get appended to the file you specified with OUTPUT_FILE as the collection happens.

-To generate a map after doing some sampling, make sure the OUTPUT_FILE set in the `config.py` maps to a correctly populated output CSV created by the sampling process, and run `python3 generate_map.py`.
+To generate a map after doing some sampling, make sure the OUTPUT_FILE set in the `config.py` maps to a correctly populated output CSV created by the sampling process, and run `./kermit generate-map`.
 The output map will be generated with the same filename as the CSV output file, but there will be a `.html` extension instead of a `.csv` one.

 The generated map is an interactive HTML file generated with Plotly and OpenStreetMap.
 You can choose via `config.py` to open it in the browser (Python will automatically open your browser), save it to an output `.html` file, or both.